imteekay/machine-learning-research/courses/math-for-machine-learning-with-python/README.md

 grad(f(x, y)) = [2x, 2y]
 ```

-We can use the concept of gradient in a minimization algorithm called gradient decent method, where you take a guess, compute the gradient, take a small step in the direction of the gradient, and determine if it's close to `0` (the gradient will be `0` at the minimum).
+We can use the concept of gradient in a minimization algorithm called gradient descent method, where you take a guess, compute the gradient, take a small step in the direction of the gradient, and determine if it's close to `0` (the gradient will be `0` at the minimum).

 The cost function provides a way to evaluate the performance of a model.
 Gradient descent is an optimization algorithm used to minimize the cost function.
 One type of cost functions is the Mean Squared Error (MSE).
 Minimizing the cost function means